our reason for being

 To create more fun, laughter and creativity in the community to help make a more vibrant and passionate world.

 The Covert Theatre started off as its own venue at 84 Karangahape Road in Auckland, New Zealand from April 2001 - 2005.
 The 50-seat venue with a fully licensed bar was the brainchild of Wade Jackson.
 It then shifted its productions for a short time to the Classic Comedy Bar until establishing itself at the Musgrove Studio at the Maidment Theatre.
+The Covert is currently looking for its own fulltime venue.
+Stay tuned!

 In the beginning…